ITKF World Championship combines competitiveness with human integration and technology

 As always, one of the biggest challenges for the Brazilian delegation, according to Buzzi, was managing the geographic dispersion of athletes, who live in far-flung regions of the country separated by thousands of kilometers.
 Nevertheless, the CBKT successfully sent 54 athletes to the world championship, forming a delegation of over 80 participants.

-Sandrine El Mahoumy, Roman Povlovic, and Ramy El Mekawy
+Sandrine El Mahoumy, Roman Pavlovic, and Ramy El Mekawy

 Buzzi also highlighted the inclusion of athletes with disabilities (PCD) in the Brazilian national team for the first time in history, “demonstrating an inclusive policy aligned with the educational and human development principles so deeply valued by karate-dō practitioners.”